YurashB/demoWithTests/README.md

 ```
 docker-compose up
 ```
-Than the application can be accessed via http://localhost:8087/api/ .And if you want to stop container run
+Then the application can be accessed via http://localhost:8087/api/ .
+And if you want to stop container run
 ```
 docker-compose down
 ```